Bagging by Learning to Singulate Layers Using Interactive Perception: Related Work

 Some early work on bag manipulation studies mechanical design or policies for grasping~\cite{grasping_sacks_2005}, lifting~\cite{ayanna_2000} or unloading~\cite{unloading_sacks_2008} large sacks.
 Prior work also studies bag manipulation in simulation.
 For example, Seita~et~al.~\cite{seita_bags_2021} benchmark several simulation tasks that involve opening a bag and inserting objects into it, and Weng~et~al.~\cite{graph_based_interaction_2021} study modeling bags using graph neural networks.
 Much of the prior work on physical experiments with deformable bags assume a semi-structured bag state, such as pregrasped~\cite{contour_ziplock_2018,ichiwara2022contact,dextairity2022}, filled with objects~\cite{bagKnotting2022}, oriented upwards with the bag wide open~\cite{seita_bags_iros_2021,bahety2022bag}, and focus on a specific task such as packing and arranging objects~\cite{bahety2022bag}, opening the bag~\cite{dextairity2022}, or lifting the bag~\cite{seita_bags_iros_2021}.
 In contrast to these works, we study physical bag manipulation where bags start in unstructured states.

 Recently, Chen~et~al.~\cite{chen2022autobag} propose the AutoBag algorithm for manipulating a thin plastic bag from an unstructured state.
 In their setting, the bags can be compressed, deformed, and arbitrarily oriented, and the task is to reorient the bag upward, enlarge the opening, insert objects, and then lift the bag up.
-However, AutoBag frequently fails when attempting to orient the bag upward since it is not a stable pose for deformable bags.
-In this work, we avoid orienting the bag upward.
-Instead, we flatten the bag and singulate the top layer of the bag to open it, which results in much higher success rates.
+However, AutoBag frequently fails when attempting to orient the bag upward.
+Gu et al.~\cite{gu2023ShakingBot} improve AutoBag by using dynamic shaking actions and performing item insertion with one gripper grasping the bag handle in midair.
+In contrast, we flatten the bag, singulate the top layer to open it, and insert objects sideways, which results in much higher success rates.
 Moreover, while AutoBag is designed specifically for opening thin plastic bags, we show evidence that \bagging is effective on other bag materials and shapes.